jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

 Nested data structures are a natural fit in programming languages when building applications.
 They allow developers to model the data hierarchy in a manner which is both intuitive and matches the problem domain.
-But the efficient storage and retrieval of nested data structures is challenging if you have to analyze it to detect trends, aggregate statistics or build a real-time dashboard.
-This is less of issue with flat, relational data in columnar storage.
+But the efficient storage and retrieval of nested data structures is essential if you have to analyze it to detect trends, aggregate statistics or build a real-time dashboard.
 The emphasis here is on analytical workloads and not transactional.

 The challenge of shredding nested data structures into column values is easy to demonstrate.

 ```
-# Examples: nested arrays of integers
+# Examples: nested lists of integers
 1. [ [1], [2], [3], [4], [5], [6] ] # 6 sublists
 2. [ [1, 2], [3, 4], [5, 6] ]       # 3 sublists
 3. [ [1, 2, 3], [4, 5, 6] ]         # 2 sublists